dilawar/ncbs/handbook/student_handbook.markdown

 you have read the material safety data sheet and understood the necessary precautions.

-**Responsible use of common equipment:** Be a good lab citizen and help keep things running smoothly.
+## Responsible use of common equipment
+ Be a good lab citizen and help keep things running smoothly.
 For example, you should see that common supplies do not run out, keep the lab clean, and follow safety regulations.
 As students you have access to and responsibility for